morris-lab/BiddyetalWorkflow/README.md

 The CellTag libraries are available from AddGene [here](https://www.addgene.org/pooled-library/morris-lab-celltag/).
 This link also contains whitelists for each CellTag library as well as sequence information for each library.

 The CellTag libraries available at AddGene are labeled CellTag-V1, CellTag-V2, and CellTag-V3.
-These labels correspond to CellTag^MEF^, CellTag^D3^, and CellTag^D13^ respectively.
+These labels correspond to CellTag<sup>MEF</sup>, CellTag<sup>D3</sup>, and CellTag<sup>D13</sup> respectively.

 From our GEO DataSet we will select one timepoint to use as an example of our CellTag processing and analysis.